wemiibidun/guess_maths_result_game/README.md

 ## Features
 The GUI of this project allows users to:
-* View my work experience and Education
-* Have an insight to the skills I have
-* Contact me
+* Input two numbers
+* Generates random maths operator
+* Users can guess the result
+* Game tells users if the answer is right or wrong

 ## Link to Published Portfolio